 Knowledge of fund development principles and public relations.

 - Strong organizational, administration, telephone and interpersonal communication skills, detail and “big picture” oriented.

 - Must be able to effectively interact with a diverse populations from a variety of ethnic and socioeconomic backgrounds.

-- Well versed in computer programs, Microsoft a must and Raiser’s Edge a plus
+- Well versed in computer programs, Microsoft Office a must and Raiser’s Edge a plus

 - Skill in preparing written reports and presentations.